 - Heat a large frying pan and add 1 Tbsp neutral oil.
 Put the tofu in the pan.

-- Try not to touch the tofu frequently and cook until the tofu is browned and moisture has evaporated.
+- Try not to touch the tofu frequently.
+Cook until the tofu is browned and the moisture has evaporated.
 Transfer to a plate.

 - Add 1 Tbsp oil to the same frying pan.
 Add the bitter melon and spread it out in the pan.